conduktor/conduktor-docs/docs/platform/configuration/ssl-tls-configuration.md

 - Digital Certificate Authentication, Public Key Infrastructure (PKI) Authentication

 ### Using the UI (keystore method)
-Your Kafka Admin or your Kafka Provider gave you a keystore file (.jks or .p12 format)
+Your Kafka Admin or your Kafka Provider gave you a keystore file (.jks or .p12 format).

 Click the "Import from keystore" button to select a keystore file from your filesystem.
 ![mtls-3a.png](assets/mtls-3a.png)